opc-cpvp/sondage-survey-external/README.md

 ### TODO

 a) The alert-label-error when a question is not answered is not displaying properly.
 It is just CSS.
-b) The navigation panel is the native of and should be replaced
-d) Return to the same question on page refresh or on language switching (DONE -> but need to implement logic to access/store data to the database)
-e) The logic for showing the information section in Part C section 4 needs to be checked to reproduce exactly the same behaviour
+b) The logic for showing the information section in Part C section 4 needs to be checked to reproduce exactly the same behaviour
-f) Hide navigation bar in the 'Preview''
+c) Hide navigation bar in the 'Preview'
-g) Total MB downloaded
+d) Total MB downloaded
-h) Try to make use of the start properties of survey (survey.firstPageIsStarted = true; OR survey.startSurveyText = "Start";)
+e) Try to make use of the start properties of survey (survey.firstPageIsStarted = true; OR survey.startSurveyText = "Start";)
-j) Explore survey Creator (POSTPONED)
-l) Add max width on text fields
+f) Add max width on text fields.
+Need to find out the max width for first name, last name and all those.
-m) When selecting "Are you filing this complaint on your own behalf (or for a minor child you are guardian of) or on behalf of someone else?" -> Someone else, then the section "Authorization form attachment(s)" info is missing when uploading files
-o) Fr & en property of elements (Stephanie).
-This is started in we are now using only 1 file (survey_pa_complaint.json).
-Light work.
-q) The page & panel title <h> tag have been hard coded in Survey.vue.OPC.js.
-Need to find a way to not do that.
-	[Hint: look for SurveyTemplateText() but it only looks like it is avaialble for knockout]
-r) Some of the links/urls have not been set for french in <sections> when I add the "en" + "fr" parts
+g) Part-C, at the question 'Did the institution agree to process your request on an informal basis?', the 'htmldescription' is missing.
+	I need to create another widget for radiobuttons, just like for the checkboxHtml.
+h) Update the page title for every page
+i) Replace <div id="div_errors_list" style="display:none"></div> in body

 ### Fixed todos